 For any child of Abraham, the idea that hell is in a conspiracy against heaven is a commonplace.
-It is in the category of “so what else is new?”.
+It is in the category of “so what else is new?”
 Still, the privation of being that characterizes evil not only guarantees its ultimate defeat, it also makes serious study of its intrigues futile.
 Obeying the evangelical injunction to be “as wise as serpents” is dangerous unless paired with the accompanying command to be “as simple as doves.”
-I suspect even that the simplicity is the key to the wisdom.
+I even suspect that the simplicity is the key to the wisdom.

-Of course we must be alert to wickedness, and never naive about how bad things are, or how much worse they can become.
+Of course we must be alert to wickedness, and never naïve about how bad things are, or how much worse they can become.
 Expecting utopia is silly, and trying to bring it about is always destructive.
 But beyond being alert and realistic, if you are not an exorcist or involved in law enforcement or the armed forces, the less time you spend “studying the enemy,” the better.

 People I’ve known well over the past 50 years who’ve been consumed with this or that form of conspiracy theory end up allowing their minds – especially if they are smart! – to be sucked into the vortex of a wide-eyed fascination with unveiling the works of darkness.
 They inevitably grow dizzied and disoriented, attributing far more coordination and efficacy to wickedness than it is even capable, in purely ontological terms, of bringing about.